hacdias/hacdias.com/content/resume/index.md

 {{</ resume-position >}}

-{{< resume-position title="Software Engineer" location="Interplanetary Shipyard" href="https://ipshipyard.com/" from="01/2024" to="05/2024" >}}

-- Continuation of previous role at Protocol Labs under new entity.
-- Co-authored and maintained of specialized services to bridge HTTP and P2P systems in Go.
-- Maintained libraries for content-addressed, decentralized and P2P systems in Go.

-{{</ resume-position >}}

-{{< resume-position title="Software Engineer" location="Protocol Labs" href="https://protocol.ai/" from="11/2017" to="01/2024" >}}
+{{< resume-position title="Software Engineer" location="Protocol Labs" href="https://protocol.ai/" from="10/2022" to="05/2024" >}}

 - Led the development of new features for the largest and most widely used [implementation](https://github.com/ipfs/kubo) and set of [libraries](https://github.com/ipfs/boxo) of the [InterPlanetary File System (IPFS)](https://ipfs.tech/), a decentralized, P2P, and content-addressed network, in Go.
+Co-authored and maintained specialized services to bridge HTTP and P2P systems in Go.
 - Co-authored and implemented [specifications](https://specs.ipfs.tech/) for different HTTP services in Go and TypeScript.
 Authored hundreds of conformance tests to test whether different implementations comply with the specifications.

+{{</ resume-position >}}

+{{< resume-position title="Part-Time Software Engineer" location="Protocol Labs" href="https://protocol.ai/" from="11/2017" to="09/2022" >}}

 - Co-authored [Testground](http://testground.ai/), a testing, benchmarking and simulation platform for decentralized and P2P systems at scale built in Go.
 Led the development of the JavaScript SDK and the Go synchronization service.
 - Revamped and shipped [IPFS Web UI](https://github.com/ipfs/ipfs-webui), a React-based web application used as a front-end for a node in an IPFS network, where users can manage their files, explore linked data, and see their peers.
 - Led the development of [IPFS Desktop](https://github.com/ipfs/ipfs-desktop), an Electron-based desktop application for Windows, macOS and Linux.
 Owned the refactoring, redesign and feature development of the application.